karoldavid/dialogflow-starter/README.md

 ### Test the gateway and webhook

-- To do http requests, open the Postman API Client.
+- To test the interactions with the agent via _http requests_, open the *Postman API Client*.
-- Set the request method to _POST_.
+- Set the _request method_ to *POST*.
-- Add the Dialogflow gateway's url (which you can copy from the terminal output).
+- Set the Dialogflow gateway's _request url_ (which can be copied from the terminal output).
 Here is an example:

 ```
 http://localhost:5000/walkthrough-fhakgj/us-central1/dialogflowGateway
 ```

-- Finally, add the request body.
+- Finally, add the _request body_.
 It should contain the `sessionId` string, and the `queryInput` object.
-Set the `queryInput.text` propety to one of your intent's training phrases:
+Set the `queryInput.text` property to one of your intent's training phrases:

 ```
 {